Navigation: Using Visual Build Professional > Dialogs > Application Options >

-These options from the application options dialog configure global log settings for builds:
+These options from the application options dialog configure global file log settings for builds:

-Enable file logging: When checked, all build output is also written to the specified log file.
-Use the Browse button to choose a file, View to view the current log file in the configured viewer, and Delete to delete the log file if it exists.
+Enable file logging: When checked, build output is written to the specified log file in addition to the Output pane.
+Use the Browse button to choose a file, View to view the current log file in viewer (configured in the user options), Launch to open in its associated application, or Delete to delete the log file if it exists.

 Log Filename: The name of the log file to write build output to if file logging is enabled (this value is available in the system macro LOGFILE if logging is enabled).
 This is a global setting that affects all builds, unless the LOGFILE macro is overridden by a project.
 Project-specific log files can also be used for every project automatically by entering %PROJDIR%\%PROJROOT%.<ext> in this field.
 These system macros will be expanded when a project is built and the path and root name of the project file will be used for the log file.